SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

    * - Optimized (plus generated examples by itself) (98% on val, 91% on test)
      - You will answer a reasoning question.
 Think step by step and double-check each calculation you make.
 Pay close attention to any numerical quantities in the text, converting written numbers into their numerical equivalents.
 Additionally, re-verify your final answer before concluding.
 The last line of your response should be of the following format: 'Answer: $VALUE' where VALUE is a numerical value.
 Here are some examples: 1.
 I have a flute, a piano, a trombone, four stoves, a violin, an accordion, a clarinet, a drum, two lamps, and a trumpet.
 How many musical instruments do I have?
 Answer: 8

+**Bootstrap Few-shot**

+We achieved 94% accuracy on the test split with just one bootstrap shot, using only the demonstration of the teacher model's response, surpassing the performance of all existing libraries.

+.. list-table:: Optimized Scores comparison on the same prompt on test set (gpt-3.5-turbo)
+   :header-rows: 1
+   :widths: 50 50

+   * - Method
+     - Test
+   * - Text-grad (start)
+     - 0.72
+   * - Text-grad (optimized)
+     - 0.89
+   * - AdalFlow (start)
+     - 0.87
+   * - AdalFlow(text-grad optimized)
+     - 0.91
+   * - AdalFlow ("Learn-to-reason" one-shot)
+     - **0.94**

-Now, let's get started on how to implement and to achieve the above results.
+Now, let's get started on how to implement and achieve the results mentioned above together.

 Build the task pipeline
 --------------------------
-As we can leverage the optimizer to auto-optimize our task pipeline, we provide a quick way to build the task pipeline.
+As we can leverage the optimizer to automatically optimize our task pipeline, we offer a quick way to build it.

-We will instruct the LLM to response with chain_of_thought and end the response with format 'Answer: $VALUE'.
+We'll instruct the LLM to respond with a chain of thought and end the response with the format Answer: $VALUE.
 We will use the following code to process it:

 .. code-block:: python